-Given the above, the Commission proposes that:
+Given the above, the Commission has concluded the following next steps:

-- Given its proximity to the US, the Virgin Islands should follow US band plans unless it is in the Territory's economic or social interest to do otherwise.
+1 Given its proximity to the US, the Virgin Islands will follow US band plans unless it is in the Territory's economic or social interest to do otherwise.
 For example, occasionally a band plan from another Region (usually a band plan adopted in Europe but also used in major emerging markets) may better serve the local market, as has been the case in the mobile bands.
-For the avoidance of doubt, therefore, the Commission does not intend to seek to harmonise all Virgin Islands band plans with those of the US. - 2.
-The Commission will commence bilateral negotiations with the US Virgin Islands about the actual and planned use of frequency bands for mobile communications, TV and FM broadcasting and close formal agreements.
-This is discussed further in Part J of the draft SMF.
+For the avoidance of doubt, therefore, the Commission does not intend to seek to harmonise all Virgin Islands band plans with those of the US.